 WILL YOU HAVE PACERS?

-There are no pacers currently for the Half Marathon and 10 Miler events.
-Runners will be assigned to Corrals according to their expected finish times.
+There are no pacers currently for the Half Marathon, 10 Miler, or 5K events.
+Runners will be assigned to corrals according to their expected finish times.
 These will be printed on the back of your race bib.
 Please report to your assigned starting corral to help maintain a safer course and a better runner experience.
-All Corrals have the same race start time with no set time gaps or delays between the corrals.
+All corrals have the same race start time with no set time gaps or delays between the corrals.
 Please pay attention to race announcements, on-site signage and instructions.

 CAN I HAVE CELL PHONES, FRIENDS, STROLLERS, DOGS ON THE COURSE?